 Only stockholders are invited to attend the meeting.
 An admission ticket or proof of ownership of our stock, along with personal identification, must be presented in order to be admitted to the Annual Meeting.
-If you are a stockholder of record, your admission ticket is on the back of this Proxy Statement.
+If you are a stockholder of record, you may bring the top portion of the proxy card as proof of ownership.
 If your shares are held in the name of a bank, broker or other holder of record, you must bring a brokerage statement or other proof of ownership with you to the Annual Meeting, or obtain an admission ticket in advance.
 If you do not provide photo identification or comply with the other procedures outlined above, you will not be admitted to the Annual Meeting.